 DIY and Project Time

-These projects take many different forms, everything from a bathroom or kitchen remodel to a landscape upgrade or even a basement or attic conversion.
-They may be more practical – replacement windows to improve the energy efficiency of the home, a new roof to do the same – but whatever they are the best of them not only increase the perceived value of the home but the owner’s enjoyment of living in it now as well.
+These projects take many forms, everything from a bathroom or kitchen remodel to a landscape upgrade or even a basement or attic conversion.
+They may be more practical – replacement windows to improve the energy efficiency of the home, a new roof to do the same – but whatever they are the best of them not only increase the perceived value of the home but the owner’s enjoyment of living in it now.

 Time to Move On

 When will you know it’s time to move on?
 What will prompt you to get back out into the real estate market once again?
-Usually, it’s a life transition that leads people to sell a home, anything from expanding their family to taking a new job to downsizing once the kids have, for the most part anyway, flown the nest.
+Usually, it’s a life transition that leads people to sell a home, anything from expanding their family to taking a new job to downsizing once the kids have, mostly anyway, flown the nest.

 Whatever the reasons for putting a home you probably still love on the market, the day you hand over the keys to someone else is bound to be a very bittersweet moment, it almost always is for any home seller.
 But often the change is good, and at least this time around you’ll be better versed in all four phases of home ownership and know just what you’re looking for.